wawiwa/webdealer/README.md

     As for schema, we load it based on a preliminary check of existing tables.
 If all tables exist, then no schema is loaded.
 If some or even one is missing then we drop all tables, all sequences and triggers and reload.
 Our schema, inserts, triggers and some queries are stored in resources files (/resources/blabla.sql).

-Weirdness

-    Ultimately we decided to trigger vouchers based on quantity limit within deals.
-This is bad.
-We have vouchers unecessarily created in the db waiting to be purchased.
-This did make it much easier to deal with having multiple vouchers associate with a single purchase ie. one transaction ID for several vouchers AKA shopping cart.

-    Join is unbelievably slow.
-The purchase table is a join of vouchers, customers, and transacions.
-It takes much longer to render purchases than a single table query like retrieving deals.

 Tools